 South Korea's Dairy Industry: An In-depth Analysis

-The dairy industry in South Korea has undergone significant growth and transformation, marked by a notable expansion in the Ultra-High Temperature (UHT) milk category, which is growing at a compound annual growth rate (CAGR) of 7.3%.
-This trend underscores strong consumer preferences and an increasing demand for dairy products throughout the nation.
+South Korea's dairy industry has experienced substantial growth and transformation, driven by strong consumer preferences and increasing demand for dairy products nationwide.
+A notable trend is the expansion of the Ultra-High Temperature (UHT) milk category, which is growing at a compound annual growth rate (CAGR) of 7.3%.

 Dairy Cattle and Farms

-South Korea hosts approximately 417,000 heads of dairy cattle, which reflects the country’s commitment to enhancing its domestic dairy production capabilities.
+South Korea is home to approximately 417,000 heads of dairy cattle, underscoring the country's commitment to enhancing its domestic dairy production capabilities.
 Notable dairy farms include:

 - Seoul Dairy Cooperative Farm: Recognized for its high standards and innovative practices.